 HLSL30 bands 4,3,2 showing Phoenix and the contrasting agricultural and desert landscape west of the city, May 2021.View full-size image

-The Harmonized Landsat and Sentinel-2 (HLS) project provides consistent surface reflectance (SR) and top of atmosphere (TOA) brightness data from the Operational Land Imager (OLI) aboard the joint NASA/USGS Landsat 8 satellite and the Multi-Spectral Instrument (MSI) aboard Europe’s Copernicus Sentinel-2A and Sentinel-2B satellites.
+The Harmonized Landsat Sentinel-2 (HLS) project provides consistent surface reflectance (SR) and top of atmosphere (TOA) brightness data from a virtual constellation of satellite sensors.
+The Operational Land Imager (OLI) is housed aboard the joint NASA/USGS Landsat 8 and Landsat 9 satellites, while the Multi-Spectral Instrument (MSI) is mounted aboard Europe’s Copernicus Sentinel-2A and Sentinel-2B satellites.
 The combined measurement enables global observations of the land every 2–3 days at 30-meter (m) spatial resolution.
 The HLS project uses a set of algorithms to obtain seamless products from OLI and MSI that include atmospheric correction, cloud and cloud-shadow masking, spatial co-registration and common gridding, illumination and view angle normalization, and spectral bandpass adjustment.

 The HLSL30 product is provided in Cloud Optimized GeoTIFF (COG) format, and each band is distributed as a separate file.
 There are 11 bands included in the HLSL30 product along with one quality assessment (QA) band and four angle bands.
 See the User Guide for a more detailed description of the individual bands provided in the HLSL30 product.